ILLEGAL TURTLE ACTIVITY

 REPORTING ILLEGAL ACTIVITIES

 If you observe illegal activities, harm, or abuse to turtles or any other animal in the wild, please make a note of as many details regarding the situation as you can: location, date, time, and very importantly, a license plate number if applicable, description of the people.
 The more details that can be provided when reported, the better.
-If you can take a photograph or video, even on a mobile phone, without putting yourself or anyone else in harm's way, this could be very helpful.
+This could be very helpful if you can take a photograph or video, even on a mobile phone, without putting yourself or anyone else in harm's way.

-These illegal activities must be reported so they can be followed up on through official channels and the guilty parties held accountable.
+These illegal activities must be reported and followed up through official channels, and the guilty parties must be held accountable.
 In addition to fines and penalties, individuals reported for poaching are thereafter identified as persons of interest.
 Not reporting individuals who engage in such activities may encourage them to resort to repeat incidents, causing species declines, serious injury, or death to turtles or other species.

-If you report illegal or suspicious activities locally involving turtles, Think Turtle Conservation Initiative would appreciate being informed of this as well.
+If you report illegal or suspicious activities locally involving turtles, Think Turtle Conservation Initiative would also appreciate being informed.

 NOT ABLE TO OBTAIN IDENTIFYING DETAILS